 - 1. No more than two driving violations in a twelve (12) month period, or - 2.
 No more than three driving violations in a twenty four (24) month period, or - 3.
-No DWI/DUI (Driving While Intoxicated / Driving Under the Influence) convictions within the past twenty-four (24) months.
+No DWI/DUI (Driving While Intoxicated / Driving Under the Influence) convictions within the past twentyfour (24) months.

 Not meeting these requirements and/or failure to demonstrate the ability to drive safely will constitute an unsafe driving record.
 An employee with an unsafe driving record will need to be audited or reviewed by the Company's upper management, as well as the Human Resources Department, Legal Department, and Health Safety Environment Department (collectively the "Review Team").
 The Review Team determines whether the employee with an unsafe driving record maintains an "acceptable driving record."
+An employee with an unsafe driving record maintains an "acceptable driving record."
 An employee with an unsafe driving record may be required to accept reasonable conditions proposed by the Review Team in order to be considered as maintaining an "acceptable driving record."
 Refusal or inability by an employee with an unsafe driving record to accept these proposed conditions by the Review Team will result in having the employee receive (1) an alternative assignment where the employee will not be required to drive for Company business, or (2) termination of employment.